 - More information: Basil’s Cathedral in Moscow.
 Visits, entrances and schedules

 After visiting St. Basil’s Cathedral, you can also visit the Cathedral of Our Lady of Kazan, which is situated in the northeastern corner of Red Square in Moscow and whose entrance is free.
-It is visited quickly.
+You can visit it in 15 minutes.

 2:00 p.m.
 GUM Galleries